CSS-Electronics/canedge-grafana-backend/README.md

 - In `Dashboards/Browse` click `Import` and copy the contents of `dashboard-template.json` from this repo

 #### Deploy the backend app locally
-- Create a new folder on your PC, enter it and open your [command prompt](https://www.youtube.com/watch?v=bgSSJQolR0E&t=47s)
+- Create a new folder on your PC, enter it, open your [command prompt](https://www.youtube.com/watch?v=bgSSJQolR0E&t=47s) and enter below:
-- Enter below and check that `http://localhost:8080` returns `OK` in your browser

 ```
 git clone https://github.com/CSS-Electronics/canedge-grafana-backend.git